daytonaio/content/README.md

 ### Evergreen Content
 Focus on creating long-lasting content.
 Avoid referencing specific versions of technology that may quickly become outdated.

+### AI-Generated Content
+We recognize the potential of AI-assisted writing tools.
+However, all content must meet our high standards for quality, readability, and originality:

+- AI-generated content is acceptable if it's well-integrated, natural-sounding, and indistinguishable from human-written text.
+- Avoid generic AI-generated phrases like "in the ever-growing age" or "in the dynamic world of..."
+- Focus on clear, concise, and engaging writing, regardless of whether AI tools are used.
+- All content will be evaluated based on its quality.
+Lazy or poorly written content will be rejected, whether AI-generated or not.
+- Writers are responsible for fact-checking, editing, and refining any AI-generated content to ensure it meets our standards.

+Remember, good writing is good writing, regardless of how it's produced.
+Our goal is to provide valuable, well-crafted content for our readers.

 ## Contribution Process

 1. Choose an open [issue](https://github.com/daytonaio/content/issues) (proposed article idea).